galaxyproject/jxtx/content/news/2025-3-6-bg-awardees.md

 <h3>Amy Longtin</h3>
 <h4>Vanderbilt University</h4>

-Amy Longtin is a PhD student in Dr. Amanda Lea’s lab in the Department of Biological Sciences at Vanderbilt University.
+Amy is a PhD student in Dr. Amanda Lea's lab in the Department of Biological Sciences at Vanderbilt University.
 Her research focuses on genotype by environment interactions and epigenetics in human and non-human primate species through the lens of evolutionary medicine.
 She hopes to identify the genomic and epigenomic mechanisms that embed lived experiences into physiology.
-Outside of the lab, she enjoys connecting with friends, cooking, and attending yoga classes
+Outside of the lab, she enjoys connecting with friends, cooking, and attending yoga classes.

 </AwardeeContent>
 </Awardee>